 As a one-ply napkin, it's not very absorbent and doesn't clean up things nearly as well as other traditional towels.
 During our water tests, it only absorbed 0.3 ounces of water and diffused only 2.1 inches up the strip, which is poor on the performance scale.
 While cleaning, it picked up some sauce but smeared more of it.
 While it held up its strength when dry, it fell apart after scrubbing just 15 times on a rough surface when wet.
 Overall, it's not very strong when wet or absorbent.
 While its performance features can't compete with a traditional paper towel, this is our favorite napkin for its soft feel and nice look.

 If you're looking to buy in bulk, the Pacific Blue Basic Recycled Hardwound Paper is your best bet.
 This enormous roll is 7.5 inches in diameter and offers over 800 feet of paper.
 Recycled paper is an environmentally conscious way to buy, and its lack of bells and whistles makes it practical and inexpensive.
 You'll find it stocked in public bathrooms and classrooms.

 Unfortunately, since it's only one-ply and lacks porosity, it's not very good at absorbing water or cleaning up messes.
-With big spills, the water eventually is picked up, but diffusion is slow and thus less absorbent.
+With big spills, the water eventually is soaked up, but diffusion is slow, and thus, less absorbent.
 Cleaning has similarly poor performance, and it's not nearly as strong as other multi-ply options.
-If you simply seek a roll that you can buy in bulk and will do the job, this is our recommendation.
+If you simply seek a roll that you can buy in bulk and do the job, this is our recommendation.

-When we measured the absorbance time for the Viva Multi-Surface TaskSize Towels, we were impressed.
+We were impressed by the absorbance time for the Viva Multi-Surface TaskSize.
 Matching and almost surpassing our top scorers, it took the least number of sheets (only two) to absorb a half cup of water poured on the table.
-The upper portion of the sheet is relatively soft, feeling good on the fingers, and it does decent work while cleaning up messes like spills, sauces, and more.
+The upper portion of the sheet is relatively soft and feels good on the fingers, and it does decent work while cleaning up messes like spills, sauces, and more.